We’ve all got them.

-Failing to address bias within your organization has real negative consequences.
+Failing to address different forms of bias within your organization has real negative consequences.
 The Center for Talent Innovation found that real or perceived bias causes employees at large companies to disengage at a rate three times higher than at workplaces where bias is effectively managed.

 Pile on top of that the finding from Gallup that employee disengagement costs U.S. companies up to $550 billion per year and you quickly see the scale of the problem that bias can cause for organizations.
 Bias has also been shown to negatively impact employee retention and innovation.